Drew Pearson (American football): Professional career

 Pearson helped the Cowboys to three Super Bowl appearances and a victory in Super Bowl XII in 1978.
-He also scored a touchdown in Super Bowl X. Pearson was known as "Mr. Clutch" for his numerous clutch catches in game-winning situations, especially the Hail Mary reception from Roger Staubach that sealed the victory over the Vikings in a 1975 playoff game, one of the most infamous plays in NFL history.
+He also scored a touchdown in Super Bowl X. Pearson was known as "Mr. Clutch" for his numerous clutch catches in game-winning situations, especially the Hail Mary reception from Roger Staubach that sealed the victory over the Vikings in a 1975 playoff game, one of the most infamous plays, made possible by a well timed push against Nate Wright, in NFL history.
 He also caught the game-sealing touchdown in a 1973 playoff game against the Los Angeles Rams and the game-winning touchdown pass from reserve quarterback Clint Longley in the 1974 Thanksgiving game against the Washington Redskins.
 All three plays were named among the Top 75 plays in NFL history by NFL Films in 1994.
 Pearson figured prominently in a fourth play on that list, throwing the final block to clear Tony Dorsett's path to the end zone on his 99-yard touchdown run in 1983.
-In addition in the 1980 playoff game at Atlanta, Pearson's clutch receptions helped win that game in a comeback by the Cowboys.
+In addition, in the 1980 playoff game at Atlanta Pearson's clutch receptions helped win that game in a comeback by the Cowboys.

 He rose to become one of the NFL's greatest wide receivers, earning career records of 489 receptions and 7,822 receiving yards, along with 189 rushing yards, 155 yards returning kickoffs, and 50 touchdowns (48 receiving and two fumble recoveries).
 Pearson was named one of the Top 20 Pro Football All-Time wide receivers, he was also recognized for his achievements by being named to the NFL 1970s All-Decade Team.
 Despite this fact, he was the only player from the team to not be inducted into the Pro Football Hall of Fame at the time, including the only one from the offensive first team category.

 Pearson was named All-Pro three times (1974, 1976–77) All-NFC in 1975 and second Team All-NFC in 1978.
 In addition, Pearson was a Pro Bowler in 1974, 1976 and 1977.
 He was named The Football Digest NFL receiver of the year in 1977.
 He led the National Football Conference (NFC) in pass receptions in 1976 with 58.
 He served as offensive captain for the Cowboys in 1977, 1978, 1982 and 1983.

-In 1984, he was named to the Dallas Cowboys' 25th anniversary team.
+In 1984, he was named to the Dallas Cowboys' 25th-anniversary team.

 In 2009, on the NFL Network show "NFL's Top 10", in the episode titled "Greatest Dallas Cowboys", he is number 10 on the list, although the update in 2016 where Drew was not on the list and was replaced by Randy White as #10 as well.

 On August 19, 2011, Cowboys owner Jerry Jones announced that Pearson had been selected for inclusion into the Dallas Cowboys Ring of Honor.
 Pearson, Charles Haley and Larry Allen were inducted during the half-time show of the Cowboys-Seahawks game on November 6, 2011.

 The Professional Football Researchers Association named Pearson to the PFRA Hall of Very Good Class of 2010.